- Executive Board

 - To work with and support the USDC Family Council in their efforts to improve the quality of life for all individuals residing at USDC.

-- To continue to work diligently to find the necessary funding to support the Clinic with at least one full time dentist and the necessary staff, to provide quality dental care for between 400 to 600 individuals with profound I/DD's living in the community, who cannot access the services they need anywhere else.
+- To continue to support the Clinic with at least one full time dentist and the necessary staff, to provide quality dental care for between 400 to 600 individuals with profound I/DD's living in the community, who cannot access the services they need anywhere else.

 - To support the use of the Clinic as a training facility for dentists, hygiene students, dental students, dental staff etc., as it will help these individuals become familiarized and comfortable with working with individuals who have profound I/DD's.